AndreyDmitriev39r/random-quote-machine-v2/CONTRIBUTING.md

 In Vite, you can use environment variables to configure your application.
 Vite exposes environment variables on the special `import.meta.env` object.
 Some built-in variables are available in all cases.

 Please, get familiar with [Env Variables](https://vitejs.dev/guide/env-and-mode.html) and how to properly use them.

+### Still a little bit lost?

+- Check out [this video](https://www.youtube.com/watch?v=RGOj5yH7evk) from freeCodeCamp's YouTube channel on Git and GitHub basics.
+- Don't be shy to ask us about anything related to the project and working on it.
+Depending on your question, use pull request threads, issue threads or the discussions.